Nazzareno Camilleri

 Nazzareno Camilleri (1906–1973) was a Maltese philosopher, theologian, and mystic.
-His areas of specialisation in philosophy were chiefly metaphysics and pedagogy.
+His areas of specialization in philosophy were chiefly metaphysics and pedagogy.

 Life

 Beginnings

 Camilleri was born at Sliema, Malta, on 10 November 1906.
 Since his family lived very close to the Salesian oratory there, he was familiar with the Salesians from a very tender age.
 He joined them at the young age of fifteen, in 1921, and immediately sent to Sicily to continue his studies at San Gregorio di Catania.

 He studied there up till 1926, when subsequently he was enrolled at the Jesuit Pontifical Gregorian University in Rome to pursue his institutional studies for the priesthood.
 There he successfully completed his philosophy (1926–29) and theology (1931–35) courses.
 Between the two (1929–31), he was sent for a short stint to Sicily to teach at San Gregorio di Catania.
 He was ordained a priest in Malta in 1934.